In short, yes, everyone needs to be doing local SEO (search engine optimisation).

 Since Google updated their local algorithm over 18 months ago, local search is still a big part of what happens on Google and other engines like, Bing & Yahoo.

-Sure there is a cost to this for businesses in terms of achieving top returns from this area of digital marketing, however some of the elements within it are FREE.
+In terms of achieving top returns from this area of digital marketing, naturally there is a cost.
+However some of the elements within it are FREE.

 The key element to local SEO is your Google My Business listing.
 This is free to set up, so if you don’t have one – get one, literally go and do it now!